taishi-nammoto/ocr-website/README.md

 III.
 The system information

-- Terratrac OCR is a trained OCR model which is a decentralized software development model designed to encourage open collaboration.
+- Tesseract OCR is a trained OCR model which is a decentralized software development model designed to encourage open collaboration.
 By turning parameters of the recognition system, the system is specifically adjusted to read Hawaiian letters from images.
 The custom OCR is implemented on this website